L'Oreal's hair straighteners caused woman's cancer, lawsuit claims

 Uterine cancer is the most common gynecologic cancer in the United States, according to federal government data, with rates rising, particularly among Black women.
 NIEHS researcher Che-Jung Chang said last week that the new study could be particularly relevant to Black women because they tend to use hair straighteners more frequently and beginning at earlier ages than people of other races.

-Mitchell's lawsuit accuses L'Oreal of deliberately marketing its hair-straightening products to Black women and girls.
+Mitchell, who is Black, accuses L'Oreal of deliberately marketing its hair-straightening products to Black women and girls and failed to warn of risks, despite knowing since at least 2015 that they contained potentially dangerous chemicals.

-"The fact that these companies targeted Black and Latin women for their own profit motive and without regard to the serious health risks that these hair-straightening products cause is a serious wrong that needs to be corrected," Diandra Debrosse Zimmermann, a lawyer for Mitchell, said in a statement.
+The company "profited, significantly" from "unethical and illegal conduct that caused plaintiff to purchase and habitually use a dangerous and defective product," the lawsuit said.

 ((Brendan.Pierson@thomsonreuters.com; 332-219-1345 (desk); 646-306-0235 (cell);))